 Another perfect moonlight night and a delicious sleep brought us to this morning.
 We had not received the word from 'Akká to come, but were expecting it.
-We were dressing for breakfast when a knock was heard at our door, and, upon opening, Mírzá Ameen's brother was seen, bringing to us the glad tidings that we might take Cook's carriage and go to the house of The Master this morning.
-After selecting the necessary clothing and packing our suit cases, leaving our trunks with Cook, we hired a sort of omnibus carriage with three horses to pull us, and started from Haifa at 10 o'clock.
+We were dressing for breakfast when a knock was heard at our door, and upon opening, Mírzá Ameen's brother was seen, bringing to us the glad tidings that we might take Cook's carriage and go to the house of the Master that morning.
+After selecting the necessary clothing and packing our suit-cases, leaving our trunks with Cook, we hired a sort of omnibus carriage with three horses to pull us, and started from Haifa at 10 o'clock.

-The ride to 'Akká has been described by several pilgrims, but must be frank to say no mortal can possibly picture it to himself; he must actually take it to get any idea of its beauty.
-After getting through the narrow streets of old Haifa, we drove to the shores of the sea.
-The entire drive is on the sandy beach and nearly all the time the driver would be driving partly in the sea because it was firmer and easier for the horses.
-Twice on the way we had to drive out into the sea in order to ford two streams which are not bridged, the water coming almost into the wagon bed.
-One little word which The Master had said to Mrs. Lucas, when she made the same pilgrimage, kept our hearts in perfect peace, and that word was this: "Love knows no fear."
+The ride to 'Akká has been described by several pilgrims, but I must be frank to say no mortal can possibly from any description picture it to himself; he must actually take it to get any idea of its beauty.
+After passing through the narrow streets of old Haifa, we drove to the shore of the sea.
+The entire drive is on the sandy beach and nearly all of the time we were driving partly in the sea because the sand there was firmer and easier for the horses.
+Twice on the way we had to drive well out into the sea in order to pass the mouths of two streams which empty into the sea, the water coming almost into the wagon bed.
+One little word which the Master had said to Mrs. Lucas, when she made the same pilgrimage, kept our hearts in perfect peace, and that word was this: "Love knows no fear."

-To an American, with everything so open and free about our cities, the entrance into 'Akká is something grewsome indeed and had we not known who was within its walls and under the shelter of whose roof we were to be domiciled, we would have fled with terror.
-A prison city which is truly named "The Greatest Prison."
+To an American, with everything so open and free about our cities, the entrance into 'Akká is something gruesome indeed and had we not known who was within its walls and under the shelter of whose roof we were to be domiciled, we would have fled with terror.
+It is a prison city which is truly named "The Greatest Prison." $\{\{p15\}\}$